Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Arrays in user properties

-Arrays can be used as user properties.
-You can directly set arrays or use prepend, append, preInsert and postInsert to generate an array.
+You can use arrays as user properties.
+Directly set arrays or use `prepend`, `append`, `preInsert` and `postInsert` to generate an array.

 #### Identify.prepend

 This method prepends a value or values to a user property array.
-If the user property does not have a value set yet, it will be initialized to an empty list before the new values are prepended.
+If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are prepended.

 ```ts
 import { Identify, identify } from '@amplitude/analytics-browser';